 - Two letters of recommendation from college faculty who have worked closely with the applicant.

-- Qualifying PRAXIS I (Praxis® Core Academic Skills for Educators) and subject area PRAXIS scores (Praxis® Subject Assessments) or GRE scores.
+- Qualifying PRAXIS I (Praxis® Core Academic Skills for Educators) and subject area PRAXIS scores (Praxis® Subject Assessments) as required.
+See Licensure Pathways.

 In order to successfully graduate students will be required to demonstrate: